Judd Stone

-Judd Edward Stone II is an American lawyer who has been the Solicitor General of Texas since February 1, 2021.
+Judd Edward Stone II is an American lawyer who served as the solicitor general of Texas from February 1, 2021 to October 2023.

 Biography

 Stone grew up in Collin County and Bexar County, Texas.
 He received his undergraduate degree from the University of Texas at Dallas and his Juris Doctor degree from Northwestern University School of Law.
 He served as a clerk to Justice Antonin Scalia on the United States Supreme Court, to Edith Jones on the United States Court of Appeals for the Fifth Circuit, and to Justice Daniel Winfree on the Alaska Supreme Court.
 He later practiced in the Supreme Court and Appellate Practice Group at Morgan, Lewis & Bockius, as well as at Kellogg, Hansen, Todd, Figel & Frederick, before becoming Chief Counsel to Senator Ted Cruz.

 In 2020, Stone began working in the office of the Texas Solicitor General.
 After Texas Solicitor General Kyle D. Hawkins announced his intent to resign in January 2021, Texas Attorney General Ken Paxton appointed Stone to replace him.
-Stone became Texas Solicitor General upon Hawkins' resignation on February 1, 2021.
+He became Texas Solicitor General upon Hawkins' resignation on February 1, 2021.
+He took a leave in 2023 to help defend Paxton during his impeachment trial and resigned later that year.

+A 2025 lawsuit by colleague Jordan Eskew accused Stone of sexual harassment and making threats toward another official, Brent Webster.
+Emails cited in the case indicated Stone admitted the conduct and resigned as a result.

+In a countersuit, Stone alleged Webster had tampered with witnesses during Paxton’s trial and fabricated an email referenced in Eskew’s claim.